Objectives & Stats

 Our department periodically reviews these objectives and as part of this review process, encourages comments from all interested parties: current students, alumni, prospective students, faculty, teaching assistants, those who hire or admit our graduates to other programs, members of related professional organizations, and colleagues from other educational institutions.
 Please send comments to our ABET coordinator, Charles Zukowski (caz at columbia.edu).

-An accredited engineering program must define a set of specific student outcomes, including at least the items a-k listed below.
-We regularly review the courses in our curriculum to make sure that all these items are covered, and measure whether our students are successfully attaining these goals.
+An accredited engineering program must define a set of specific student outcomes that include but are not necessarily limited to items a-k listed below.
+We regularly review the courses in our curriculum to make sure that all these items are covered, and assess whether our students are successfully attaining these goals.

 - An ability to apply knowledge of mathematics, science, and engineering.